Shigeru Ishiba: Social views

 Ishiba has expressed support for introducing a selective dual surname system, which would allow married couples the option to retain their respective surnames.
 Ishiba has stated that this change should be subject to further discussion within the LDP to reach a consensus.
 In his book, Conservative Politician (2024) he has expressed his support for same-sex marriage in Japan: "From the perspective of guaranteeing fundamental human rights, as long as there are citizens whose rights are being obstructed, it is necessary to enact legislation as soon as possible, without having to wait for the Supreme Court's decision."

 However, after becoming prime minister, Ishiba stated he would take relevant court rulings into consideration since the country's constitution regulated marriages.
 On 17 December 2024, Prime Minister Shigeru Ishiba made the following statement about same-sex marriage during a parliamentary session: “I have met concerned individuals, and I can see that being together is the most precious thing to them.
 While there is no ‘scale’ for measuring the national happiness, I believe that fulfilling these deepest wishes would have a positive and beneficial impact on the overall well-being of Japan".

 In a 2004 speech to the Japanese Self-Defense Forces (SDF), Ishiba, then Director General of the Japan Defense Agency, said that the SDF "has sometimes been made fun of as the 'autistic forces.'
 It's the autistic forces as in autistic children."
 The remark was apparently intended as a pun, as the word he used for "autistic forces" (自閉隊, Jihei-tai) sounds similar to the word for Self-Defence Forces (自衛隊; Jiei-tai).
 The comment was meant to criticize the SDF for their poor communication, which resulted in a lack of public understanding about their activities.

-His comment was criticized as being inappropriate and showing a lack of awareness for autistic people.
+His comment was criticized as being inappropriate and showing a lack of awareness of autistic people.
 Ishiba later apologized for the comparison, saying "I had read an article that had such a reference, but (my remarks) were truly inappropriate", and added: "It is an undeniable fact that my remarks have hurt relevant parties, and I sincerely apologize.
 I will have to reflect (on my actions) and caution myself against repeating such an act."